Rochore Constituency

+History

 The constituency was formed in 1951 by merging parts of the Municipal North–East Constituency and the Municipal South-West Constituency.
 The first election was won by Caralapati Raghaviah Dasaratha Raj of the Labour Party.

 In 1955, parts of the constituency were carved out to form Cairnhill, Kampong Kapor and Stamford constituencies.
 The constituency was won by Tan Theng Chiang of the Labour Front.

 In 1959, parts of the constituency were separated to form Crawford and Kampong Glam constituencies.
 It was then won by Toh Chin Chye of the People's Action Party.
 Toh will remain the Member of Parliament of the constituency till it merged into Kampong Glam Single Member Constituency in 1988.

+In 1988, the constituency was dissolved following the establishment of Group representation constituency (GRC) and Single Member Constituency (SMC).